Have you ever asked yourself why when you create a Python Flask application you pass __name__ to the Flask class?

 What Does __name__ Mean When Running a Flask Application?

-According to this Flask tutorial the variable __name__ is used to tell where application is located.
+According to this Flask tutorial, the variable __name__ is used to tell where the application is located.
 This is required to set some paths used by Flask applications.

-Let’s see what these paths are by digging in the Flask code
+Let’s see what these paths are by digging into the Flask code…

 :param import_name: the name of the application package